 Do not think I am trying to discourage employers from going above and beyond and treating all excavations as permit-required confined spaces.
 If that is the direction you choose to go and it works for you, more power to you.
 My goal is merely to clarify what the OSHA regulations do and do not require when work is performed inside of trenches and other excavations so employers can make informed decisions about what is required of them.

 Do you or treat excavations as permit-required confined spaces?
 Or do you follow the rules of the OSHA excavation standard instead?
 Or perhaps all of this is news to you, and you have not been following any rules when working inside of excavations?
-Let us know your experiences and thoughts on this subject by clicking the “Contact US” link at the top right corner of this webpage.
+Let us know your experiences and thoughts on this subject in the “Comments” section of this post.
 And last but not least, I would like to encourage you to Share this Blog post with others in your Network who might benefit from reading this information.
+Thank you – Curtis